 - At Sierra Nevada ski resort there is a great atmosphere at New Year.
 Pradallano usually has plenty going on.

 - 1st January is a national holiday in Spain.
 Take note if you need to get bread, milk etc. Also hardly any restaurants are open on that day.
 You may find a few open in the evening.

 - 2nd January The second of January is a local holiday in Granada.
 For some, a controversial event.
-This day is called El dia de la Toma.
-Granada commemorates the handing over of the city to the monarchs Isabel and Ferdinand, after the surrender of Boabdil.
+Known in Spanish as El dia de la Toma.
+Granada commemorates the handing over of the city to the monarchs Isabel and Ferdinand.
+After the surrender of Boabdil.
 There is a religious celebration at the Capilla Real, resting place of the Catholic Monarchs.
 Afterwards at Granada Town Hall another part of the celebration takes place.
-A councillor waves a banner or flag three times while the phrase is called out “Spain, Castille, Granada, for the illustrious Kings, Doña Isabella and Don Ferdinand” (these are usually around 11h to noon, roads in city centre are closed in the morning
+A councillor waves a banner or flag three times.
+They shout “Spain, Castille, Granada, for the illustrious Kings, Doña Isabella and Don Ferdinand” (Usually around 11am to noon.
+They close off the main roads in city centre too.

 Reyes Magos in Granada

 - 5th January The 3 Kings arrive to Granada and parade through the streets.
 The route in Granada usually leaves San Juan de Dios around 5.30pm and winds along the whole of Gran Via.
 The Cabalgata of course is popular with Children and adults alike.
 As the parade goes by they throw sweets (last year over 10,000kgs of them) out to the crowds.
 If you intend to fill your pockets with sweets, beware of people next to you with umbrellas and stepladders ; ) as they may have the upper hand.